-A DH population has been generated by the Heartland, Plant Innovations Facility.
-This population has been increased and seed will be distributed.
+A DH population, (PIO25R32 (Fhb1)/GA001138-8E36//VA09W-73), was generated by the Heartland, Plant Innovations Facility.
+This population was increased and seed was distributed to cooperators.
 Another DH population is presently being developed by Heartland Innovations Facility.

 Double Haploid technique has great potential to deliver high-impact FHB resistant varieties in a short period of time.